• Skip to primary navigation

 • Place the baking sheet with the balls of cookie dough in the freezer.

-• Once frozen, transfer the frozen balls of dough to a freezable container or bag—label with the date.
+• Once frozen, transfer the frozen balls of dough to a freezable container or bag—label it with the date.

 • When you feel the urge to have freshly baked cookies, preheat the oven and place your frozen ball of cookie dough on a parchment-lined baking sheet.